Multiscale Vision Transformers meet Bipartite Matching for efficient single-stage Action Localization: Comparison with State-of-the-art

 \textbf{Scaling up to large backbones:} While the scope of our proposed approach is to develop efficient methods for training a video transformer for action localization, we explore how our proposed approach scales to larger models.
 To this end, we train a Hiera-L~\cite{ryali2023hiera} in an end-to-end fashion using the publicly available checkpoint pre-trained on Kinetics400, which was first pre-trained in a self-supervised manner using Masked AutoEncoders~\cite{MaskedAutoencoders2021}.
 We directly reuse our training recipe to train the large model, without any further parameter optimization.
-In this setting, we observe that our approach competes with the two-stage approach of Hiera-L~\cite{ryali2023hiera}, although results in sub-par performance.
+We observe that our approach competes with the two-stage approach of Hiera-L~\cite{ryali2023hiera}, although results in sub-par performance.
+While Hiera-L obtains $39.8$ mAP in a two-stage approach incurring in $413+246$ GFLOPs, our single-stage equivalent obtains $38.5$ mAP with $650$ GFLOPs (full results are included in the \cref{sec:larger}).
 We attribute this sub-par performance to the difficulty of training large models in an end-to-end fashion.
-We leave for future work and investigation the optimization of big models in our setting.
+We leave for future research the optimization of big models in our setting.